Towards Understanding the Effect of Pretraining Label Granularity: Additional Experimental Results

 \subsubsection{ImageNet1k}

 Our ImageNet1k in-dataset transfer experiments are done in a very similar fashion to the iNaturalist ones.
 In particular, the pretraining and finetuning pipeline for ResNet50 is exactly the same as the one in the iNaturalist case, so we do not repeat it here.

-As for cluster ID generation, we perform kMeans on the CLIP embedding of the samples in the training dataset for every class separately; the exact procedure is also identical to the iNaturalist case.
+Due to a lack of more fine-grained manual label on this dataset, we generate fine-grained labels by performing kMeans on the ViT-L/14 CLIP embedding of the dataset separately for each class; the exact procedure is also identical to the iNaturalist case.
 The CLIP backbones we use here are the ResNet50 version and the ViT-L/14 version.
 We report the average accuracies and their standard deviation in Table \ref{table: resnet50, in-dataset, imagenet1k, appendix 1}.
 All results are obtained from at least one random seed during pretraining and 3 random seeds during finetuning.

-The baseline we report in the main text again comes from retraining: if we adopt the pretrain-then-finetune procedure but with $\calD_{\text{train}}^{\text{tgt}}$ (i.e. the vanilla 1000-class labels) set as the pretraining dataset, then we obtain an average validation error of 23.28\% with standard deviation of 0.103, averaged over results of 3 random seeds.
+The best baseline we report is the one using retraining: if we adopt the pretrain-then-finetune procedure but with $\calD_{\text{train}}^{\text{tgt}}$ (i.e. the vanilla 1000-class labels) set as the pretraining dataset, then we obtain an average validation error of 23.28\% with standard deviation of 0.103, averaged over results of 3 random seeds.
 In comparison, if we only perform the naive one-pass 90-epoch training, we obtain average valiation error 24.04\%, with standard deviation 0.057.

+From Table \ref{table: resnet50, in-dataset, imagenet1k, appendix 1}, we see that there is virtually no difference between the baseline and the best errors obtained by the models trained on the custom hierarchies: they are almost equally bad.
+Noting that the sample size of each class in ImageNet1k is only around $10^3$, and the fact that ImageNet1k classification is a ``hard problem'' --- it is a problem of high sample complexity --- further decomposing the classes causes each fine-grained class to have too few samples, leading to the above negative results.
+This reflects the intuition that higher label granularity does not necessarily mean better model generalization, since the sample size per class might become too small.